pmndrs/xr/docs/tutorials/hit-test.md

 }
 ```

-Alternatively, for devices that provide mesh detection, we can also add normal pointer events listeners to the XR Mesh to achieve the same behavior.
+Alternatively, for devices that provide mesh detection, we can also add normal pointer event listeners to an XR Mesh to achieve the same behavior.
 Check out [this tutorial](./object-detection.md) for more information about mesh detection.